- THE CEREMONY (Thursday, September 14)

 - The PAPER AIRPLANE DELUGES (2 of them)

-- "Miss Sweetie-Poo", who will keep speaches brief Speeches in an adorable, 8-year old manner.
+- Eight-year-old "Miss Sweetie-Poo", who will encourage speakers to keep their speeches brief

 - AND other wondrous things